lambdaclass/concrete/ROADMAP.md

    gate, composition is a DAG fold).
 Gate a bound that is too small and must be rejected with a witness, composition through direct and indirect calls, and a mutation that drops the bound check.

+   Use a DNS message parser built from R-0444's combinator core as the forcing non-index-loop case.
+Compression pointers can jump backward and form cycles, so its `complexity_guarded` certificate must account for pointer-chasing and prove the accepted bound in terms of input length; an index-only argument or a watchdog is not discharge.

 ### Task R-0245